zmahfuz0613/js-algos-sum-all-in-array/README.md

 - Run `npm i` from within the repo.
 - Run `npm run test` or `npm test` to make sure the tests work.
 (They should fail.)
 - Get hacking on the problem and test when you think you've got it!

-### Notes

-Remember your data types?
-If the element is an integer (`8`), it should be added.
-If the element is a **string** with a number value (`"8"`), it should be added.
-If the element is not a number, or if it is a string with a non-number value, it should be ignored.

 Pull requests due by 11pm.
 Happy hacking!